ibm-apiconnect/apichol/exercises/ex9/README.md

 <!--<img src="../../images/ex9/AcountActivation.jpeg"  width="400">-->
 ![](../../images/ex9/AcountActivation.jpeg "")

-Login with the account which will bring up the portal as below.
+After the email arrives at this second login with the account details, click on the link which will bring up the portal as below.

 <!--<img src="../../images/ex9/UserLogin.jpeg"  width="400">-->
 ![](../../images/ex9/UserLogin.jpeg "")